How do you safeguard a child?

 Which safeguarding course can I take to get started?

-Alternatively, at the Child Protection Company, we offer a range of sector-specific online safeguarding courses, all of which can be accessed 24/7 and can be paused and restarted as many times as necessary to suit your busy schedule.
+We offer a range of sector-specific online safeguarding courses, all of which can be accessed 24/7 and can be paused and restarted as many times as necessary to suit your busy schedule.
 Be sure to browse our full list of courses before purchasing to ensure you’re taking the right course for your work environment!

 How can training help me to safeguard a child?

 Safeguarding training will help you to understand the different signs and indicators of abuse and neglect that you might not otherwise be aware of.
 Knowing these will help you to notice when a child or young person is at risk of abuse, or when they might have already been a victim of (or are currently experiencing) abuse or neglect.

 It’s incredibly important that you know the signs of abuse, including the various types of abuse and neglect (for example, emotional abuse, child sexual exploitation, FGM, etc.).
 However, a verifiable safeguarding training course will also provide you with the knowledge of what to do in the event of a safeguarding emergency in your workplace, so that you can—quite literally—help to safeguard a child in need if the situation arises.

 It is never the sole responsibility of one person to safeguard a child or young adult at risk.
 The most effective safeguarding strategies are those that involve multi-agency working with local safeguarding agencies (e.g. the police, social services, your local authority, etc.) and which follow the standard procedure set out in your organisation’s safeguarding policy.